Server memory configuration options

 The following example sets the max server memory (MB) option to 12,288 MB or 12 GB.
 Although

 sp_configure specifies the name of the option as

 max server memory (MB), you can omit the

 sp_configure 'show advanced options', 1; GO RECONFIGURE; GO sp_configure 'max server memory', 12288; GO RECONFIGURE; GO

 The following query returns information about the currently configured values, and the value currently in use.
 This query will return results regardless of whether the

 sp_configure option 'show advanced options' is enabled.

 SELECT [name], [value], [value_in_use] FROM sys.configurations WHERE [name] = 'max server memory (MB)' OR [name] = 'min server memory (MB)';

 Use SQL Server Management Studio

-Use the two server memory options, min server memory and max server memory, to reconfigure the amount of memory (in megabytes) managed by the SQL Server Memory Manager for an instance of SQL Server.
-By default, SQL Server can change its memory requirements dynamically based on available system resources.
+Use min server memory (MB) and max server memory (MB) to reconfigure the amount of memory (in megabytes) managed by the SQL Server Memory Manager for an instance of SQL Server.

 In Object Explorer, right-click a server and select Properties.